hphelion/documentation/bindings.fog.object-storage.md

         other_file.headers                            # returns a hash of headers other_file.headers["Content-Length"]          # returns the content-length

-10. Generate a temporary URL for a file or object for sharing purposes
+10. Generate a temporary URL for a file or object for sharing purposes:

         # creates a TempUrl to access sample.txt and access expires in 240 secs
         conn.get_object_temp_url("fog-rocks", "sample.txt", 240, "GET")

-11. Delete a file from an existing container
+11. Delete a file from an existing container:

         conn.delete_object("fog-rocks", "sample.txt")
         conn.delete_object("fog-rocks", "another-sample.txt")

-12. Delete an existing container
+12. Delete an existing container:

         # Note: a container needs to be empty before it can be deleted!
         conn.delete_container("fog-rocks")